y-takashina/HtmZetaOne/README.md

 ```

 ### Feedback example (classification)
 The network structure in this subsection is almost the same as the previous one, but a node for the label is added at the top hierarchy.
 Moreover, each stream is divided into two parts, a train part and a test part.
-After learning, `Node.Predict()` fetchesthe results of its children's `Predict` methods recursively, and finally get the predicted cluster at the top node.
+After learning, `Node.Predict()` fetches the results of its children's `Predict` methods recursively, and finally get the predicted cluster at the top node.
 Then, putting the predicted value into `Node.Generate()`, you can obtain the generated states in every nodes.

 ```csharp
 var streams = new List<int[]>